ckfinder/ckfinder-docs-samples/README.md

 This plugin illustrates how to:

 * [Localize a plugin](http://docs.cksource.com/ckfinder3/#!/guide/dev_localization) by providing language files.
-* Render custom HTML content inside the application by providing own region and showing custom view in this region.
+* Render custom HTML content inside the application by providing a custom region and showing a custom view in this region.

 ### SettingsDemo